Zaeem-Raza/Animal-Detection-using-CNN/README.md

 ## Overview

-The notebook demonstrates how to build a CNN for image classification, with potential applications for datasets like CIFAR-10, which contains 10 distinct classes (e.g., airplanes, cars, birds).
+The notebook demonstrates how to build and compare two neural network architectures—an Artificial Neural Network (ANN) and a Convolutional Neural Network (CNN)—for image classification.
+The model was trained and tested on datasets similar to CIFAR-10, which contains 10 distinct classes (e.g., airplanes, cars, birds).
 The model utilizes convolutional and pooling layers to capture spatial features in the images, followed by dense layers to perform the final classification.

 ## Model Architecture

-The architecture used in this project is as follows:
+The architecture used in this project for the CNN model is as follows:

 1. **Input Layer**: Accepts images of size 32x32 with 3 color channels (RGB).
 2. **Convolutional Layers**: